 No, I am not worried

 Again, this isn’t the end of EA SPORTS soccer/football games.
-Even if FIFA goes with a third company or invests in opening up their own studio, this will only be a good thing for sports gamers.
+Even if FIFA goes with a third company or invests in opening up its own studio, this will only be a good thing for sports gamers.
 EA still has its partnerships with the major leagues and those won’t be going away anytime soon.